-Data on monthly allocation results may be downloaded from the allocation agent
+Data on monthly allocation results may be downloaded from the allocation agent website.

 The allocation agent (NZX Limited) was appointed by Gas Industry Co on 10 June 2009.
 This appointment follows NZX's purchase of the previous allocation agent's (Marketplace Company Limited) energy business and assets and the assignment of the relevant rights and obligations to NZX.

 Rule 8 of the Rules requires that Gas Industry Co publish the allocation agent service provider agreement.
 Accordingly, a copy of the service provider agreement (and the deed of novation) are available by clicking on the links below.

 Please note the functional specification (the Schedule to the deed of novation) may be subject to change via the change request process.

 The allocation agent website can be found at http://www.gasreconciliation.co.nz